dragneel30/yelp/README.md

   - marker becomes cluster when you zoom out
   - business info when you click marker
   - map will automatically navigated to your location when the app finds your location
-  - detail view when you click on business info window
+  - detail screen when you click on business info window

-- detail view when you click a business on list view
+- detail screen when you click a business on list view
 - list of reviews of people